 Adding Flavors

-Once you’ve grasped the basic recipe, there are so many ways to customize it!
+Once you’ve grasped the basic recipe, there are many number of ways to customize it!

 Try adding any of these: